-olfaction Type post Date November 28, 2017 CategoriesIntelligent DesignLife Sciences Tagged , __k-review, __video-unavailable, cilia, cochlea, Drosophila, evolution, insects, intelligent design, Living Waters, mammals, memory, molecules, Nature Communications, olfaction, Olfactory Sensory Neurons, retina, salmon, smell “Remarkably,” Odor Code Just Doubled Science and Culture November 28, 2017 Intelligent Design, Life Sciences 7 Olfactory receptors squeeze more data out of odor molecules than previously thought.
+olfaction Type post Date November 28, 2017 CategoriesIntelligent DesignLife Sciences Tagged , __k-review, __video-unavailable, cilia, cochlea, Drosophila, evolution, insects, intelligent design, Living Waters, mammals, memory, molecules, Nature Communications, olfaction, Olfactory Sensory Neurons, retina, salmon, smell “Remarkably,” Odor Code Just Doubled Science & Culture November 28, 2017 Intelligent Design, Life Sciences 7 Olfactory receptors squeeze more data out of odor molecules than previously thought.
 Read More ›

 Type post Author Casey Luskin Date December 31, 2014 CategoriesFaith & ScienceIntelligent DesignPhysical Sciences Tagged , __k-review, __video-unavailable, video, William Lane Craig Ring in the New Year with a Fabulous Video on Fine-Tuning from William Lane Craig Casey Luskin December 31, 2014 Faith & Science, Intelligent Design, Physical Sciences 2 The wisdom of the ancients is being confirmed, not refuted, by the discoveries of modern science.
 Read More ›